If you are a secure tenant, you may want to consider swapping homes with another secure tenant. This is known as a mutual exchange.

 You will be asked to accept the property on the conditions it has been left in by the last tenant.
 The Council carry out routine repairs in accordance with the tenancy agreement, but it will be your responsibility to repair and damage caused by the previous tenant.

-The Council is required by law to make a decision on whether to approve or refuse the exchange within 42 days of receiving the application.
+The Council is required by law to make a decision on whether to approve or refuse the exchange within 42 days of receiving the application, the actual exchange may take longer.

 You can register on HomeSwapper to advertise your home and search for a swap.
 You do not need to be on the housing register or have a housing need to exchange tenancies.